Expand description

 This library doesn’t support emit’s metrics as OpenTelemetry metrics.
 Any metric samples produced by emit will be emitted as log records.

-Spans produced manually (without adding their trace ids and span ids to the shared emit::Ctxt) will be emitted as log events instead of as spans.
+Spans produced manually (without adding their trace ids and span ids to the shared emit::Ctxt) will not be emitted.

 §Troubleshooting